Call 105 if you are experiencing a power cut.

 - Candles are not advised due to fire risk - seek out safer battery-powered alternatives

 - If a power outage is expected to last for an extended period, you may be required to evacuate your home.
 Prepare a grab bag in advance for use in the event of an evacuation

 - Check on vulnerable neighbours and make sure they are okay and have sufficient supplies/resources to cope

-A national phone number '105' has been launched by electricity network operators for customers to call should they need to report or get information about a power cut in their area.
+Call the national phone number '105' if you have a power cut.
+This is the number to call should you need to report or get information about a power cut in your area.

 Key points to note about this service are:

 - 105 is a free service for people in England, Scotland and Wales